Starmansom/Web-Extraction-of-COVID-19-Data-and-Voice-Assistant/README.md

 COVID-19 data is web scrapped using and is processed using Pandas for which a Voice Assistant is made to answer related questions

-Inspired from Tech With Tim
+Inspired from Tech With Tim @Youtube